bioimage-io/spec-bioimage-io/supported_formats_and_operations.md

     - `mode` can be one of `per_sample` (percentiles are computed for each sample individually), `per_dataset` (percentiles are computed for the entire dataset).
 For a fixed scaling use `scale linear`.
     - `axes` the subset of axes to normalize jointly.
 For example `xy` to normalize the two image axes for 2d data jointly.
 The batch axis (`b`) is not valid here.
     - `min_percentile` the lower percentile used for normalization, in range 0 to 100.
 Default value: 0.
     - `max_percentile` the upper percentile used for normalization, in range 1 to 100.
-Has to be bigger than `upper_percentile`.
+Has to be bigger than `min_percentile`.
 Default value: 100.
 The range is 1 to 100 instead of 0 to 100 to avoid mistakenly accepting percentiles specified in the range 0.0 to 1.0
   - `reference_implementaion`